We have seen firsthand that investing in women empowerment is good for the economy and for business.

-Women account for majority of workers in the supply chains are women, this means their contribution is very important, more can be done to improve women’s rights and to make female workers more visible within supply chains by influencing policy, we must go beyond legal compliance and put in place strategies to enhance and improve working conditions and opportunities for women
+Women account for majority of workers in the supply chains.
+Their contribution is very important.
+More can therefore be done to improve women’s rights and make female workers more visible within supply chains.
+These can be done by influencing policy, we must go beyond legal compliance and put in place strategies to enhance and improve working conditions and opportunities for women

 Promoting gender equality in our society is not just a matter of human rights but also a fundamental condition for sustainable social and economic development.
 We must make sure women and girls have full and equal opportunities for leadership at all levels of decision-making in politics, economic religion and public life.

 Why is empowering women workers important?

-1.Women starts small business faster than men, From home-based micro-businesses to small startups and shops, women will create over half of the 9.72 million new small-business jobs Forbes is predicting we’ll have by 2018.
+Women start small business faster than men.
+According to Forbes prediction, women will create over half of the 9.72 million new small-business jobs by 2018.
+This will range from home-based micro-businesses to small startups and shops.

-3.Political Empowerment means more and better policies.
-When policymakers are mostly men, it seems like the needs of women (and a lot of other people) get thrown by the wayside.
+Political Empowerment means more and better policies.
+Women’s needs (and a lot of other people) seem ignored when policymakers are mostly men.
 When women stand up in political forums, we get legislation that can save lives, protect young girls, and provide access to needed healthcare.
 If we want our daughters to have the care they need in the future, we need more women in political power now.
 Empowerment for everyone!